-Kodak’s bondholders (EK) include the credit-investment arm of Blackstone Group LP and hedge funds Avenue Capital Group LLC, D.E.
+Kodak’s bondholders (EK:US) include the credit-investment arm of Blackstone Group LP and hedge funds Avenue Capital Group LLC, D.E.
 Shaw & Co. and David Einhorn’s Greenlight Capital Inc., according to a January court filing by Michael Stamer, their lawyer at Akin Gump Strauss Hauer & Feld LLP.

 The unsecured notes due 2013 plunged to 16 cents on the dollar on the day of the decision, from 27 cents before the ruling, and declined to 14 cents on May 23, according to Trace, the bond-price reporting system of the Financial Industry Regulatory Authority.
 Investors trade the debt of bankrupt companies as a bet on how much money will be distributed in the reorganization.